The Basics of Emotional Design

 Often all the attempts of website creators to stand out from the crowd break down.
 Instead of attracting customers, developers and designers push them away.
 So does it take to create a website that will attract clients like a magnet?

-Recommended Reading: 30 Quick Ideas to Make your Website Look Nicer
+30 Quick Tips to Make Your Website Look Nicer

 Key Elements of Emotional Design